Treating Sore Muscles and Joint Pain continued...

 How Do I Prevent Sore Muscles and Joint Pain?

 Experts used to recommend stretching before a workout to prevent sore muscles.
-Yet research has shown that stretching ahead of time doesn't do much to prevent soreness or injury.
-Frese says it's actually better to get in a good warm-up before you exercise and save the stretching for afterward, when your muscles are already warm.
+But research shows that stretching ahead of time doesn't do much to prevent soreness or injury.
+Frese says it's better to get in a good warm-up before you exercise.
+Stretch later, when your muscles are already warm.

-A couple of natural substances have been touted for preventing sore muscles, including antioxidants like vitamin C. But check with your doctor before taking high doses of any vitamin.
-Serious exercisers might find relief from post-workout soreness by beefing up on protein.
-A study of marines found that taking protein supplements reduced sore muscles after intense exercise.
+A couple of natural substances are touted for preventing sore muscles, including antioxidants like vitamin C. But check with your doctor before taking high doses of any vitamin.
+Serious exercisers might find relief from post-workout soreness by taking in some protein.
+A study of marines found that protein supplements helped sore muscles after intense exercise.

 Ease Into Exercise and Check With Your Doctor

-If you have a medical condition or you’re unsure about your health, check with your doctor before starting an exercise program.
-Your doctor can help you find an exercise program that’s safe and effective for you.
+If you have a medical condition or you're unsure about your health, check with your doctor before starting an exercise program.
+He can help you find an exercise routine that’s safe and effective for you.

 When you have joint pain, you may be tempted to curl up in bed.
-Actually, though, one of the best things you can do for your joints is to exercise.
+One of the best things you can do for your joints, though, is to exercise.
 "Our joints need to move to get nutrition," Frese says.
 Weight-bearing exercises can help strengthen the muscles that support the joint.
 Just watch that you don't exercise to the point of pain.